 Despite it being true that visualization plays a very crucial role in training your mind to ‘attract’, it is not the visualization itself that is manifesting what you want.

-You may really, really want a new house – but spending all of the time in the world picturing this dream home of yours will do nothing to make it a reality.
+You may really, really want a new house – but spending all of the time in the world picturing this dream home of yours can do nothing to make it a reality.
 Although visualising something helps to reign in your thoughts and focus on what it is that you want most, it is your beliefs and emotions surrounding what you visualise that control whether your dreams become a reality or not.
 Turning your ‘thoughts’ into concrete reality requires extreme faith that what you want most is already yours, and immediately feeling grateful for it.

 MYTH #4: The Law Of Attraction Is Something That Is ‘Learnt’